freenet (FRA:FNTN) Given a €26.00 Price Target by Warburg Research Analysts

-Warburg Research set a €26.00 ($30.59) price target on freenet (FRA:FNTN) in a report issued on Thursday, Borsen Zeitung reports.
+Warburg Research set a €26.00 ($30.59) price objective on freenet (FRA:FNTN) in a report issued on Wednesday, Borsen Zeitung reports.

 freenet AG provides telecommunication, radio and multimedia, mobile communications, mobile Internet, and digital lifestyle services in Germany.
 It provides a portfolio of services and products primarily in the area of mobile voice and data services.
 The Mobile Communications segment engages in distribution and sales of mobile communications devices, and additional services, such as marketing and digital lifestyle; mobile phone accessories, home entertainment, which includes music and video offering, and services, applications, and devices connected to internet; and offers mobile tariff portfolio, which comprises Telekom, Vodafone, and Telefonica Deutschland.